 Exploration of sustainability can also occur through our ‘living laboratory‘, utilising the campus itself for research.

-Progress is reported to the Sustainability Management Board and including representatives from all Faculties, Students Union, Directors of Learning and Teaching and Directors of Student Experience.
+Progress is reported to the Sustainability Management Committee and including representatives from all Faculties, Greenwich Students Union, the DVC for Student Success and others with a direct role in ensuring sustainability is integrated effectively in our curriculum.

 ESD Community of Practice